-Before taking acebutolol, tell your doctor or pharmacist if you are allergic to it; or to other beta-blockers (e.g., propranolol); or if you have any other allergies.
+Before taking acebutolol, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This drug passes into breast milk.
 Consult your doctor before breast-feeding.

 If overdose is suspected, contact a poison control center or emergency room immediately.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
-Symptoms of overdose may include: unusually slow heartbeat, fainting, loss of consciousness, severe weakness, seizures, slow/shallow breathing.NOTES:
+Symptoms of overdose may include: unusually slow heartbeat, fainting, severe weakness.NOTES:

-Have your blood pressure and pulse checked regularly while taking this medication.
-Discuss with your doctor how to monitor your own blood pressure and pulse.MISSED DOSE:
+Check your blood pressure and pulse (heart rate) regularly while taking this medication.
+Learn how to check your blood pressure and pulse at home, and share the results with your doctor.MISSED DOSE:

 If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.STORAGE:

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.